HarperDB/documentation/docs/developers/operations-api/utilities.md

 ## Set Configuration

-Modifies the HarperDB configuration file parameters.
+Modifies the Harper configuration file parameters.
 Must follow with a restart or restart_service operation.

 _Operation is restricted to super_user roles only_

 * operation _(required)_ - must always be `set_configuration`
-* logging_level _(example/optional)_ - one or more configuration keywords to be updated in the HarperDB configuration file
+* logging_level _(example/optional)_ - one or more configuration keywords to be updated in the Harper configuration file
-* clustering_enabled _(example/optional)_ - one or more configuration keywords to be updated in the HarperDB configuration file
+* clustering_enabled _(example/optional)_ - one or more configuration keywords to be updated in the Harper configuration file

 ### Body
 ```json